 In fee-for-service medicine, physician services are paid based on the fee associated with the CPT or HCPCS code submitted on the claim form.
 The diagnosis code supports the medical necessity for the service and tells the payer why the service was performed.
 It can be the source of denial if it doesn’t show the medical necessity for the service performed.

-Diagnostic and procedural codes are connected to nearly every system and business process in health plans and provider organizations, including reimbursement and claim processes.
 For smoother claim processing and reduced denials, equal attention to diagnosis coding is important.
 MedicalBillersandCoders (MBC) systematically connects diagnosis and procedural codes ensuring timely payments from insurance carriers.
 To know more about our medical coding and billing services you contact us at email@example.com